Peach Boy: Stage Reading Production

 The musical premiered as a Stage Reading Production on July 2, 2019 at the Lonny Chapman Theater in North Hollywood, Los Angeles California.
 It sold-out its weekend run, with the hopes of show revisions and further advancement to the level of a Workshop Production.
 The production was directed by Hisato Masuyama and featured orchestrations by its composer Phil Luna.
 It featured Kevin Hoffman Jr. as Momotarō, Danielle Miyazaki as Hōseki, Keiko Clark as Haha, Paul Cady as Kyūjo-sha, Jennifer Strattan as Rin-Jin, Lloyd Pedersen as The Evil Ogre, Andrew Grigorian as Inu Suppotto the dog, Noi Maeshige as Hangu the monkey, Beccy Quinn as Kiji the pheasant, and Doug Haverty as Host/Stage Directions.
 The show was produced by The Group Rep Theatre.

 Original Cast Demo Recording

-In August of 2020 “Peach Boy – A New Musical: Original Cast Demo Recording” was released on all streaming platforms including Roku, iTunes, and Amazon music It is a complete studio recording of all the songs from the show.
+In August 2020 “Peach Boy – A New Musical: Original Cast Demo Recording” was released on all streaming platforms including Roku, iTunes, and Amazon music It is a complete studio recording of all the songs from the show.